kaliop-uk/ezmigrationbundle/README.md

 The advantages are multiple: on one hand you can start with any version of eZPublish you want; on the other you will be more confident that the tests will still pass on Travis.
 The disadvantages are that you will need Docker and Docker-compose, and that the environment you will use will look quite unlike a standard eZPublish setup!
+Also, it will take a considerable amount of disk space and time to build.

 Steps to set up a dedicated test environment and run the tests in it: